-USS Boise was a Brooklyn-class light cruiser laid down on April 1, 1935 and launched on December 3, the following year.
-It was commissioned on August 12, 1938 under Capt.
-Benjamin Vaughan McCandlish’ command with the hull number CL-47 and served in the US Navy for 8 years until it was decommissioned on July 1, 1946.
-During its activities, the ship carried a complement of 868 people on board and had the main missions in Australia, Monrovia, San Pedro, Guadalcanal, Leyte or Milne Bay.
-After the decommissioning, the ship was struck from the Navy List on January 25, 1951 and sold to Argentina where it was renamed Nueve de Julio.
-For the services brought to the country during the World War II, USS Boise received 11 battle stars.
+The USS Boise (CL-47) was a Brooklyn-class light cruiser laid down on April 1, 1935, and launched on December 3, the following year.
+It was commissioned on August 12, 1938, under Capt.
+Benjamin Vaughan McCandlish’s command with the hull number CL-47 and served in the U.S. Navy for 8 years until it was decommissioned on July 1, 1946.
+During its activities, the ship carried a complement of 868 people on board and had its main missions in Australia, Monrovia, San Pedro, Guadalcanal, Leyte, and Milne Bay.
+After decommissioning, the ship was struck from the Navy List on January 25, 1951, and sold to Argentina where it was renamed Nueve de Julio.
+For the services brought to the country during World War II, the USS Boise received 11 battle stars.

 Extending the life of a patient with asbestos-related illness mainly depends on correct and early diagnosis.
 If you believe you were exposed to asbestos while serving aboard the USS Boise (CL-47), you should take special note of symptoms like dry cough, wheezing, shortness of breath, or persistent chest pain, and immediately seek medical attention.